Xocas17/OpenFlowSDN/README.md

 ### 1.Importing libraries
 In this section I imported the **libraries** needed to use  OpenFlow commands and instructions.

-I also imported other libraries which I used to implement some other processes that will explained.
+I also imported other libraries which I used to implement some other processes that will be explained.

 ```python
 from pox.core import core